Countess-of-Chester-Hospital-NHS-FT/Streamlit-Template-1/README.md

 # Streamlit Training

 ### Status
-This project is for training purposes
+This template is for use with DES apps

 ### About the project
-Contains 3 examples of streamlit web apps, a one page app, a multipage app and a simulation app.
+Contains a basic DES app example

 Note: Only public or simulated data are shared in this repository

 ### Project Structure

-There is one folder for each streamlit app

-* basic - shows how to run a basic single page website
-* basic multipage - shows how to arrange content into multiple pages
+* app - contains all app pages
-* simulation - takes the model from SimPy-1 and makes it into an app

-In order to run each app, in the terminal move into the relevant folder (using cd foldername) and use `streamlit run filename` (where filename is the page you want to run).
+In order to run the app, in the terminal move into the app (using cd app) and use `streamlit run launch.py` (where filename is the page you want to run).

 ### Built with
 Captured in environment.yml